 Different colored triangular markers indicate the route.
 Trail markers are nailed to the trees, ignore any ribbon, paint on trees etc.

 Barefoot friendly though there may be short gravelly sections that may bother very sensitive hooves.

-Cell service: AT&T and Straight-talk work great.
+Cell service: AT&T and Straight-talk work g.
 Verizon, Tmobile, Sprint etc get very little reception.

 PLEASE HELP KEEP OUR PUBLIC TRAILS OPEN AND AS PRISTINE AS POSSIBLE - LEAVE NO TRACE - PACK IT IN PACK IT OUT

 from Huntsville, travel on TX-19 approximately 20 miles to Trinity.
 In Trinity turn RIGHT on TX-94 (the 2nd traffic signal) towards Groveton.
 Travel 16 miles and TX-94 ends/merges with Hwy 287, turn LEFT towards Crockett.
 Go approximately 8 miles to Pennington and turn RIGHT on FM2781, there is a Spitfire Grill/Gas Station at the intersection.
 In Pennington make the RIGHT (just past the Church) and then a LEFT (just past Avery’s Welding & Feed) to stay on FM2781 towards Kennard.
 T bar S is then 6 miles ahead, just past Baker Springs, on the RIGHT.

 From Crockett or Nacogdoches, travel on TX-7 to Kennard, turn SOUTH at the flashing yellow light which is FM2781.
 Go approximately 6 miles and T bar S is on the LEFT.